dpradeep42/SQL/README.md

 [_Return to the Top_](#SQL-Structured-Query-Language)
 ### Employee Attrition Dataset
-***One INSERT quuery can insert maximum 250 rows at a time into SQL Table.
+***One INSERT query can insert maximum 250 rows at a time into SQL Table.
 ```SQL
 CREATE TABLE Employee_Attrition (
     [Age] INT,